avk/avk.github.io/index.md

 # About

-Hi, I'm Arthur Klepchukov, a UX Designer and Engineer in San Francisco.
+Hi, I'm Arthur Klepchukov, a product designer in San Francisco.

 ## Goal